amzeratul/halley/README.md

 ### Set up
 * Make sure that all dependencies are installed and accessible to the compiler
-* Compile codegen by running "cabal build" on its folder.
-You may need to download and install dependencies.
 * Add [repo]/include and [repo]/lib/x64 to your global include and library lookup paths, respectively.
 * Open halley.sln [Soon CMake will replace this]
 * Compile!